-Production networks are configured by cooperation of interrelated companies aiming at integrated planning and correlative value added processes, whilst the companies' facilities are geographically distributed [7], [13].
+Production networks are configured by cooperation of interrelated companies aiming at integrated planning and correlative value added processes, whilst the companies' facilities are geographically dispersed [17, 18].
 Production networks concentrate on the incorporated planning and control of material and information flow.
-Integration of geographical distributed decisions and planning, company spanning processes as well as resources and material allocation are the core tasks of production networks.
+Integration of geographically distributed decisions and planning, company spanning processes, as well as resources and material allocation are the core tasks of production networks.
+Thus, new approaches dealing with the complexity and dynamic of production networks are necessary [19, 20].
 These accompanied challenges with a production network make it suitable for evaluating the performance of autonomous systems.

-According to this context, production networks' structure propagates the complexities embedded in every single plant -as internal disturbances- to the entire network.
-In a network, the importance of members' integration and the significance of coordinated information flow and material planning and control make it much more complicated to being properly regulated than in a single shop floor.
-Indeed, due to heterogeneous desires of network's members (e.g. a successive plant requires semi-finished products in a specific pallet and quantity which is not easy to deliver) along the required flexibility and interdependencies of PPC for such a network, competitive administration of the network is quite challenging to become realized.
-Material and resources allocation beside transportation capacity and planning are other examples of the mentioned complexities [14].
+According to this context, the structure of production networks propagates the complexities embedded in every single plant -as internal disturbances- to the entire network.
+In a network, the importance of members' integration and the significance of coordinated information flow and material planning and control, make it much more complicated for being properly regulated than in a single shop floor [21].
+Indeed, due to heterogeneous desires of network's members (e.g. a successive plant requires semi-finished products in a specific pallet and quantity which is not easy to deliver) along the required flexibility and interdependencies of PPC for such a network, competitive administration of the network is quite challenging to get realised.
+Material and resources allocation beside transportation capacity and planning are other examples of the mentioned complexities [22].

-This paper presents a simulation model of a production network scenario to analyze the performance of autonomous control in cooperation with conventional strategies in confronting the fluctuations in demand and material flow.
-It explores the local and global behaviors of the combined strategy.
+The next part presents a simulation model of a production network scenario to analyse the performance of autonomous control in cooperation with conventional strategies, in confronting the fluctuations in demand and material flow.
+It explores the local and global behaviours of the combined strategy.